Privacy Policy

 10.1 Internal access within Suchen Technology GmbH

-Within our company, only those departments and employees who need personal data to perform their tasks are given access to it.
-These include in particular:
+Within our company, only those departments and employees who require personal data to perform their duties are granted access.
+These include, in particular:

 - Customer service and support